telephone number icon 866.333.6747

 High demand for cosmetic nurses means training to become one is well worth the effort.

 But it does take time.
-If you’re not yet a professional nurse, it’ll take longer, as you’ll need to obtain at least an associate’s degree in nursing and pass the NCLEX-RN exam.
+If you’re not yet a professional nurse, it’ll take longer, as you’ll need to obtain at least an associate’s degree in nursing and pass the NCLEX-RN exam, which is the National Council Licensure Examination for Registered Nurses.

 Even if you’re a nurse already, you’ll need to work under a board-certified physician for two years while logging at least 1,000 hours in one of four aesthetic disciplines: